creesch/PHP-script-wrapper-for-reddit/README.md

 # PHP-script-wrapper-for-reddit
 A wrapper for reddit's API using the password grandtype

 This wrapper utilizes reddit's "password" grand_type to allow people to make cron driven scripts/bots.
-If you are looking for a wrapper to allows users to login to your script I reccomend looking in [/u/jcleblanc's php wrapper](https://github.com/jcleblanc/reddit-php-sdk).
+If you are looking for a wrapper to allows users to login to your script I recommend looking in [/u/jcleblanc's php wrapper](https://github.com/jcleblanc/reddit-php-sdk).

 # Usage